 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a meager commission, which helps support the site.
 We thank you in advance.

-Learning how to hang decorative borders and wallpaper isnt hard, although it can certainly be messy.
-In that respect its like learning to finish drywall.
+Learning how to hang decorative borders and field wallpaper isnt hard, although it can certainly be messy.
+In that respect its like learning finishing drywall.
 Just pay attention to wall preparation and pay close attention to detail.

 Borders are hung horizontally where walls meet the ceiling.
 Their purpose is to set off the room as a less expensive alternative to installing crown molding.
 They are commonly used

 decorating a babys nursery because they actually help develop the visual senses.